 Grounds for forming a belief are matters of which the person has become aware and any opinions in relation to those matters.

-Why expand mandatory reporting requirements?
+Why expand mandatory reporting?

 The Royal Commission into Institutional Responses to Child Sexual Abuse (Royal Commission) made several recommendations to achieve national consistency and identified a minimum set of professional groups who should be mandated in all jurisdictions.

 In Victoria, work has commenced to expand the mandated reporter groups in line with those groups recommended by the Royal Commission.

 Victoria will work in partnership with other jurisdictions to achieve broader consistency on mandatory reporting requirements.

 We are assisting peak bodies, regulatory bodies, religious organisations and other government departments to support the needs of newly mandated groups.

 Who is already a mandated reporter in Victoria?